swvanderlaan/2019_vankeulen_d_osmr/README.md

 Oncostatin M (OSM) signaling is implicated in atherosclerosis, however the mechanism remains unclear.
 We investigated the impact of common genetic variants in OSM and its receptors, _OSMR_ and _LIFR_, on overall plaque vulnerability, plaque phenotype, intraplaque _OSMR_ and _LIFR_ expression, coronary artery calcification burden and cardiovascular disease susceptibility.

 **Methods and results**
-We queried Genotype-Tissue Expression data and found rs13168867 (C allele) and rs10491509 (A allele) to be associated with decreased _OSMR_ and increased _LIFR_ expression in arterial tissue respectively.
+We queried Genotype-Tissue Expression data and found rs13168867 (C allele) was associated with decreased _OSMR_ expression and rs10491509 (A allele) associated with increased _LIFR_ expression in arterial tissues.
 No variant was significantly associated with _OSM_ expression.
 We associated these two variants with plaque characteristics from 1,443 genotyped carotid endarterectomy patients in the Athero-Express Biobank Study. rs13168867 was associated with an increased overall plaque vulnerability (β = 0.118 ± 0.040 s.e., _p_ = 3.00x10<sup>-3</sup>, C allele) and although not significant after correction for multiple testing, it showed strongest associations with intraplaque fat (β = 0.248 ± 0.088 s.e., C allele) and collagen content (β = -0.259 ± 0.095 s.e., C allele). rs13168867 was not associated with intraplaque _OSMR_ expression.
 Neither was intraplaque _OSMR_ expression associated with plaque vulnerability and no known _OSMR_ eQTLs were associated with coronary artery calcification burden, or cardiovascular disease susceptibility.
 No associations were found for rs10491509 in the _LIFR_ locus.

 **Conclusions**
-Our study suggests that genetically decreased arterial _OSMR_ expression contributes to increased carotid plaque vulnerability.
-However, the OSM signaling pathway is unlikely to be causally involved in lifetime cardiovascular disease susceptibility as none of the investigated variants associated with cardiovascular diseases.
+Our study suggests that rs1316887 in the _OSMR_ locus is associated with increased plaque vulnerability, but not with with coronary calcification or cardiovascular disease risk.
+It remains unclear through which precise biological mechanisms OSM signaling exerts its effects on plaque morphology.
+However, the OSM-OSMR/LIFR pathway is unlikely to be causally involved in lifetime cardiovascular disease susceptibility.

 #### Analysis Scripts
 Surely these scripts will not work immediately on your systems, but they may be used and edited for local use.

 - *SNP/lookup.sh*</br>
 Script to lookup variants in GWAS summary statistics.
 These data are downloaded to our high-performance computing cluster.
-The scripts works on the our HPC.
+The scripts works on our HPC.
 - *SNP/variantlist.txt*</br>
 Variants investigated.
 - *SNP/phenotypes.txt*</br>